 The Magic School Bus Rides Again was something I was unsure about.
 I was a fan of both the 90’s show and the book series it was based on.
-Going into my viewing of it I knew I would have to defeat my nostalgia, put it on the backseat and judge this alongside the original, but as something meant for todays children.
-So how does the show stand?
+Going into my viewing of it I knew I would have to defeat my nostalgia, put it on the backseat and judge this alongside the original, but as something meant for the children of today.
+So, how does the show stand?

 Picking up after summer vacation and the start of the fifth grade, the class’s kids are the same yet different.
-They are not the previous walking archetypes that the last series had them as.
-They still have their habits or their “gimmicks”, but have had their previous special skills refined and made more a part of their characters.
+They are not the previous walking archetypes that the last series had.
+They still have their habits, or their “gimmicks”, but have had their previous special skills refined and made more a part of their characters.

-Tim is a even more skilled artist, Arnold has dreams about rocks, Carlos and Ralphie have developed what I call scientific instincts, Wanda is now a junior animal protection activist, and Dorthy Ann is what I can only label a undergrad research student replacing her previous purple book with a new “Frizztab”.
-All the students now have something more to offer, and that brings us to new character Jyoti.
+Tim is an even more skilled artist, Arnold has dreams about rocks, Carlos and Ralphie have developed what I call “scientific instincts”, Wanda is now a junior animal protection activist, and Dorthy Ann is what I can only label as an “undergrad research student,” replacing her previous purple book with the new “Frizztab”.
+All the students now have something more to offer, and that brings us to new character: Jyoti.

 Speaking of Frizzles…

-No Fiona isn’t fully like her older sister.
-She shares the same love of teaching, making mistakes, and clairvoyant planning.
-But when it comes to her as a entire character, Fiona is her own. the best way I can even describe Fiona, is that she is someone from my generation made a educator.
-She is quirky, she is kinda nerdy, and to be honest her outfits look like things I have seen people I know wear.
-That entire package is sold by the great voice work done by McKinnon.
+No, Fiona isn’t fully like her older sister.
+She shares the same love of teaching, making mistakes, and clairvoyant planning, but when it comes to her as a entire character, Fiona is her own.
+The best way I can even describe Fiona is that she is someone from my generation animated into an educator.
+She is quirky, she is kinda nerdy, and to be honest, her outfits look like things I have seen people I know wear.
+The entire package is sold by the great voice work done by McKinnon.

-She is the kids teacher as well as friend and while the first episode’s theme is about the growing pains of Professor Frizzle leaving, the kids warm up to her and so did I.
+She is the kids’ teacher and friend all while the first episode’s theme is about the growing pains of Professor Frizzle leaving.
+The kids warm up to her and so did I.

-Saying all that about Fiona, Professors Frizzles departure felt underwhelming until the show revealed its greatest nostalgic move.
-In a returning version of the “calls to the magic school bus” segment, Professor frizzle now answers questions children watching might have while also setting up the next episode.
+Saying all that about Fiona, Professors Frizzles’s departure felt underwhelming until the show revealed its greatest nostalgic move.
+In a returning version of the “Calls to the Magic School Bus” segment, Professor Frizzle now answers questions children watching might have while also setting up the next episode.

 Before we close out this review, it’s time to discuss what I have seen quite a few people complain about online already and that is “The Social Justice Warrior” portions of the show.
-Character Keesha now has two moms, there is a episode supporting climate change, and Jyoti replaced Phoebe and is from Gujarat family while Pheobe was just plan old American.
+Character Keesha now has two moms, there is an episode supporting climate change, and Jyoti replaced Phoebe and is from an Gujarat family while Phoebe was just plan old American.

-To those with these qualms lets make it clear that The Magic School bus like most shows from both its era and genre had its own version of inclusion and that is okay.
-Educational shows have a duty to help children not only learn about scholastic topics but social ones.
+To those with these qualms, let’s make it clear that The Magic School Bus, like most shows from both its era and genre, had its own version of inclusion and that is okay.
+Educational shows have a duty to help children not only learn about scholastic topics but social ones as well.
 Showing different dynamics and people are important.
 It not only gives children a view of the world beyond what they may interact with, but it helps them by seeing versions of their own life on TV.
 It helps them feel less ostracized.
-In the original series Phoebe’s father was blind, Keesha’s on screen guardian was her grandma, and Carlos’ paraplegic brother Mikey was a computer expert.
-The original series often made note to not even tell us if the kids lived in two parent homes, sometimes opting instead to leave it open if they were divorced or widowers or indeed even married.
-I see the complaints of it being “SJW” now as the Internet consciousness being hyper aware.
+In the original series Phoebe’s father was blind, Keesha’s on-screen guardian was her grandma, and Carlos’s paraplegic brother Mikey was a computer expert.
+The original series often made note to not even tell us if the kids lived in two-parent homes, sometimes opting instead to leave it open if they were divorced or widowers or indeed even married.
+I see the complaints of it being “SJW” now as the internet consciousness being hyper-aware

-Overall I enjoy The Magic School Bus Rides Again and the world it was trying to not only continue, but create new journeys in.
+Overall, I enjoy The Magic School Bus Rides Again and the world it was trying to not only continue, but create new journeys in as well.
 Kate McKinnon is great as Fiona Frizzle and Lily Tomlin still holds my heart as Professor Frizzle.
-The kids updated forms are okay but by the end of the first season I enjoyed them as characters, even Jyoti by the end was considered a real member of the class (Just next season cut back on her tech skills a bit please).
+The kids updated forms are okay but by the end of the first season I enjoyed them as characters, even Jyoti by the end was considered a real member of the class (just next season, cut back on her tech skills a bit, please).
 If you are one of those 90’s kids who cant stand change from the previous version, stay away.
-But if you have kids and you want to share something with them.
-Watch it, have fun, and learn beside them.
+But if you have kids and you want to share something with them, watch it, have fun, and learn beside them.

 I can’t wait for season 2!